 Over to you

-We’ve talked through a lot of techniques for growing your email list, but don’t spread yourself thin over all of them, there are so many other techniques such as using webinars or paid search for example.
+We’ve talked through a lot of techniques for growing your email list, but don’t spread yourself thin over all of them, there are so many other techniques for collecting leads in 2019 such as using webinars or paid search for example.
 Start with optimizing your primary social media channel and maximize that channel’s potential for your email list growth.
 Then move to the next one.
 Test different approaches and watch your email list grow faster and faster.

 What tools outside of your website are you using to grow your list?
 Lets chat in the comments.